 What Is Business Blogging?

--Business blogging is a marketing strategy that uses blogging to get your business more online visibility.
+-Business blogging is a digital marketing strategy that uses blogging to get your business more online visibility.

 – Blogging is the act of creating short-form content.
 A “blog post,” is posted to your website’s “blog” – a part of your website where you house all of those posts.
 For example, now you are reading a blog post – a piece of short-form content that has been posted on a blog.